RUTH CHURCHILL DOWER, DIRECTOR OF EARLYARTS

 "Time and again, I see a child's engagement transformed through an arts or creative approach.
 It enables them to unlock their potential because the spotlight is taken off what they think they can’t ‘achieve’ and, instead, a warm glow uplights the things that they absolutely can do and are real to them – exploring and expressing themselves using their imagination.
 All of a sudden, what they can’t do doesn’t seem so difficult anymore and many young children flourish in this respectful, creative environment.
 Everyone should have access to that powerful opportunity of discovering what is possible for themselves just by looking at the world through a different lens."

 A renowned author, advisor and media commentator, Ruth helps educators to make sense of children’s worlds, especially focussing on children with anxiety and other mental health challenges, and always underpinning her training with rigorous academic research.
 From 2018-22, Ruth will be undertaking a PhD on the neurological impacts of music and dance on young children with selective mutism successfully interact using embodied communications through music and dance instead of verbal speech and language methods.
 Updates on this research will be published here.

 Ruth’s new book, Creativity and the Arts in Early Years – Supporting Young Children’s Development & Well-Being (Jessica Kingsley Publishers) is out in Spring 2019.

 A more detailed profile can be read here.

 rachel brooke, middle east CONSULTANT

 Former Head of Internal Projects for the Qatar Museums Authority, and having worked in working in galleries in France, Uganda, the United Arab Emirates and Qatar, Rachel has extensive experience in international arts management.
-Originally trained in 3-dimensional design and specialising in jewellery, Rachel has combined her artistic skills with an excellent knowledge of world class collections of Art from the Islamic World, both historical and contemporary, as well as the best practices of east and west.
+Originally trained in 3-dimensional design and specialising in jewellery and photography, Rachel has combined her artistic skills with an excellent knowledge of world class collections of Art from the Islamic World, both historical and contemporary, as well as the best practices of east and west.